crest-cassia/xsub/README.md

   - when "-t" option is given, it prints JSON as follows.
     - it must have a "parameters" field.
     - Each parameter has "description", "default", and "format" fields.
-      - "description" and "format" fields are optional.
+      - "description" and/or "format" fields can be an empty string.
       - format is given as a regular expression.
 If the given parameter does not match the format, xsub fails.

   ```json